Strengthening, influencing and training the next generation of public health leaders

-As the UK's joint top institution for world-leading public health research, in the 2014 Research Excellence Framework, the school carries out ground-breaking research throughout its departments.
+As the UK's top institution for world-leading public health research, in the 2021 Research Excellence Framework, the school carries out ground-breaking research throughout its departments.

 Based across several of Imperial’s central London campuses the School of Public Health has close links with the Imperial College Academic Health Sciences Centre and the Imperial College Healthcare Trust.

 Training the next generation

 All academic and research staff working at the cutting edge of their research areas are engaged in teaching and training the next generation of leaders in public health.